operator-framework/java-operator-sdk/docs/content/en/blog/releases/v5-release.md

 We will omit descriptions of changes that should only require simple code updates; please do contact us if you encounter issues anyway.

+You can see an introduction and some important changes and rationale behind them from [KubeCon](https://youtu.be/V0NYHt2yjcM?t=1238).

 ## Various Changes

 - From this release, the minimal Java version is 17.